Kuifje02/vrpy/docs/solving_options.rst

 ~~~~~~~~~~~~~~~~~~~~

 The ``time_limit`` argument can be used to set a time limit, in seconds.
-The solver will return the best solution found after the time limit has been exceeded.
+The solver will return the best solution found after the time limit has elapsed.

-For example, for a 1 minute time limit:
+For example, for a one minute time limit:

 .. code-block:: python